SpyglassMC/Spyglass/README.md

 There are several linting rules you can set in the configuration file.

-**Warning**: your input can be accidentally losed by using this feature.
+**WARNING**: your input can be accidentally lost by using this feature.
 Use it at your own risk.
 This feature is disabled by default.

 ### blockStateAppendSpaceAfterComma: `boolean`